tick as teacher

 In the summer of 2016, mysteriously and without warning, my body seemed to go on strike.
 Minor aches turned into chronic swelling and pain; even the smallest movement was agonizing.
 I felt sure I was dying.
 A few times, I wished I was dying.
 Twice, I prayed for death.
 Once, I thought about helping it along.
-But, remembering my son and the ever-present trauma of his having been emotionally and physically abandoned by his father, I thought better of that.
+But, remembering my son, I thought better of that.

+The next probable tick encounter occurred during a particularly tumultuous summer holiday in 1994 with my former husband, while visiting friends in Old Lyme, Connecticut.
+I felt alone with myself and also alone in the relationship, and still hadn't processed my earlier sexual trauma.
 “Did you have a bullseye rash?” the doctor asked.
-No. She said it was possible the spirochete had been lying dormant in my body since then, which would upgrade me to the even more dire “Chronic Lyme” diagnosis.
-I saw her type the word “disappointment” into her notes.
+No. She said the Lyme spirochete had likely been lying dormant in my body since then, which would upgrade me to the even more dire “Chronic Lyme” diagnosis.
+Tears welled up as I saw her type the word disappointment into her notes.

-Day by day, energy and ease of movement began to return to my body.
-Gradually, I began to remember who I am beneath my physical imperfections and disease symptoms.
-Ever so slowly, the silent suffering of a broken heart began its transformation and reclamation.
-A new story emerged.
+Gradually, I began to remember who I am beneath my physical imperfections and disease symptoms and the silent suffering of a broken heart began its transformation and reclamation.

-And so I've learned that, if one allows it, serious illness can give as much as it takes, rearranging priorities and bringing one instantly and fully into the one moment that is certain.
-From there, anything is possible.
+From Lyme Disease, I've learned that serious illness can give as much as it takes, rearranging priorities and bringing one instantly and fully into the one and only moment that is certain.
+From there, many things are possible.